mathsaey/advent_of_code_utils/README.md

 import AOC

 aoc 2020, 1 do
-  def p1 do
+  def p1(input) do
   end

-  def p2 do
+  def p2(input) do
   end
 end
 ```

-In this generated module, you can access the contents of the fetched input by
-using `input_path/0`, `input_string/0` or `input_stream/0`.
-Example input is
-available through `example_path/0`, `example_string/0` or `example_stream/0`.
-While solving your challenge, you can use the `AOC.IEx.p1/0` and `AOC.IEx.p2/0`
+While solving your challenge, you can use the `AOC.IEx.p1e/1` and
-helpers in `iex` to quickly test your solution so far.
-These helpers can also
+`AOC.IEx.p2e/1` helpers in `iex` to test your solution so far with the example
+input.
+Once ready, you can use `AOC.IEx.p1i/1` and `AOC.IEx.p2i/1` to run your
-be set up to automatically recompile your mix project.
+solution on your puzzle input.
+These helpers can also be set up to
+automatically recompile your mix project.

 All of this is configurable so that you can adjust this project to fit your own
 workflow.
+For instance, you can forego the `iex` helpers, and instead access
+the contents of the fetched input by using `input_path/0`, `input_string/0` or
+`input_stream/0`.
+Example input is available through `example_path/0`,
+`example_string/0` or `example_stream/0`.
 Check out the [docs](https://hexdocs.pm/advent_of_code_utils/) for
 more information!

 ## Setup & Use